juliogomez/devops/README.md

 sudo cat /var/lib/rancher/k3s/server/node-token
 ```

-Let's now configure the rest of RPi boards as worker nodes, using the master node IP address (192.168.1.100) and its token:
+Let's now configure the rest of RPi boards.
+Please SSH to each one of the 3 workers nodes and install k3s using the master node IP address (192.168.1.100) and its token:

 ```shell
 curl -sfL https://get.k3s.io | K3S_URL=https://192.168.1.100:6443 K3S_TOKEN=<YOUR_TOKEN> sh -